 When there’s no obvious medical reason for early menopause, the cause often lies in your genes.
 Researchers have determined that age at menopause onset is most likely inherited.
-Finding out when your mother started menopause can provide clues as to when you’ll start your own transition.
-If your mother started menopause early, then you are six times more likely to do the same, Murray says.
+Finding out when your mother started menopause can provide clues as to when you’ll start your own.
+If your mother started menopause early, then you are six times more likely than average to do the same.
 Yet genes tell only half the story.

 When you start menopause 10 or more years early, the most obvious concern is the end of your fertility.
 Yet there are other health worries too.
 In addition to its role in reproduction, the steady stream of estrogen to your tissues has many uses.
 Estrogen increases “good” HDL cholesterol and decreases “bad” LDL cholesterol.
 It also relaxes blood vessels.
 The hormone shields bones, preventing them from thinning.